kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ## Creating &amp; Jailing a User

+*Skip down to the **Jail the user** section to add existing users to a `chroot` jail.*

-First, execute (substituting <code>username</code> with one of your choosing):
+To create a new user, execute (substituting <code>username</code> with one of your choosing):

 	sudo adduser username

-Follow the prompts to specify a password and provide the user's information requested by the system.
+Follow the prompts to specify a password and provide the user information requested by the system.

 **Note:** This is a normal user that is created and  is **_not_** inside the `chroot` jail, yet.

-#### Jail the user
+### Jail the user

-The <code>jk_jailuser</code> utility is a tool to move an existing user account &ndash; the user's entire home directory and subdirectories &ndash; into a `chroot` jail.
+The <code>jk_jailuser</code> utility is a tool that moves an existing user account &ndash; the user's entire home directory and subdirectories &ndash; into a `chroot` jail.
+In the following example, the <code>-s /bin/bash</code> option grants the soon-to-be jailed user shell access:

-	sudo jk_jailuser -m -s /bin/bash -j /chroot username
+	sudo jk_jailuser -m -j /chroot username -s /bin/bash

+>For a more restricted account, leave out <code>-s /bin/bash</code> (to create, for example, an SFTP-only user account with no shell access).

 Then, copy bash and its libraries into the `chroot` jail using the <code>jk_cp</code> utility: